eigengo/st-workshop/tutorial/typeclasses.md

 trait IntGroupAux extends Group[Int] with IntMonoidAux { /* definitions implemented */ }
 implicit object IntGroup extends IntGroupAux
 ```

+Unfortunately, that's not exactly what the Haskell code does.
+In Haskell, the compiler searches for
+instances of ``Monoid a``; as you can see in Scala, we have to do the work ourselves.

 #What are these typeclasses?
 A good way of thinking about the typeclasses is that they represent "strategies" based on types.